PiotrJustyna/netpolynomial/README.md

 # Welcome

-Welcome to NETPolynomial wiki!
+Welcome to NETPolynomial!
 This library is written to provide single and multivariate polynomial representation for .NET framework users.
 Additionally, it allows its users to evaluate polynomial values, provided that coefficients and indeterminates are defined.

 # What can I find in NETPolynomial?